bananatana/ALLOSTERIC_SITES_PIPELINE/README.md

 # GPCR ALLOSTERIC SITE SEARCH PIPELINE #

 A framework that uses a combination of different scripts to analyze allosteric connectivity within GPCR proteins and and identifies possible allosteric sites.
+Pipeline uses extensive MD simulations [GROMACS](https://www.gromacs.org/) which are used as a base to calculate Mutual Information (MI) with [PARENT](https://github.com/markusfleck/PARENT) package.
+The obtained MI is then analysed with [ARTEMIS](https://github.com/nalsur-veallam/ARTEMIS) script package.

 The protocol is divided into several stages:

 **1.** System preparation for MD simulations